ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 The word resonance comes from latin words for ‘echo’ and ‘resound’.
 Resonance is illustrated by swing on a playground; if you push a friend on the swing and wait for it to return to you, the swing will fall into a rhythm, a natural interval.
 As long as you push the swing in time with its natural frequency, the swing can go higher.
 The natural frequency is the frequency at which it would oscillate if there were no resistive forces present.
 However, if you attempt to push the swing outside of this natural frequency, the swing will go lower (and you might hurt yourself).

+Resonance happens when you form a **standing wave**.
+That is a wave whose nodes stay in the same position.
+In a tube of air you can produce a standing wave, and therefore resonate, when you meet the proper boundary conditions.
+For a standing wave to form, there needs to be an anti-node at any open end of a pipe and a node any closed end.

+To get resonant conditions we can do this in two ways.

+1. We can adjust the driving frequency.
+Since the speed of sound is constant at a particular temperature, adjusting the frequency will change the wavelength.
+When the wavelength is such that it meets the boundary conditions the tube will resonate.

 The lowest resonant frequency is called the **fundamental frequency**, or the 1st harmonic.
 A harmonic is a positive integer multiple of the fundamental frequency.
+By increasing the frequency,

 Open cylindrical air columns can produce all harmonics of the fundamental frequency.
 Cylinders with one closed end can only produce odd harmonic frequencies.

+2. We can adjust the tube length while keeping the frequency constant.
+Eventually the wave inside the tube will match the boundary conditions in order for the pipe to resonate.

 :::Exercise
 :::Figure:Figure